Buying

 AI scans thousands of supplier profiles, assesses historical performance, and ranks vendors based on cost-effectiveness, reliability, and risk factors.
 It considers financial stability, on-time delivery rates, and sustainability compliance to recommend the best-fit suppliers for any procurement need.

-• AI accelerates supplier evaluation by analyzing real-time data.
+• AI accelerates supplier evaluation by analyzing live data streams.

 2. Contract Generation and Negotiation